andreeasimona/lightbox/README.md

    - npm install

 ## Run in local enviroment.
-   - npm run start-server - it starts the server in development mood
+   - npm run start-server - it starts the server in development mode
-   - npm run start-client - it starts the client in development mood on http://localhost:3000/
+   - npm run start-client - it starts the client in development mode on http://localhost:3000/
    - npm run build-client  - it builds the client files
    - npm start - it starts the server in production mode and server the static JS, and css files.
 Open http://localhost:8142/